torchbox/k8s-ts-ingress/README.md

 Unfortunately, there are many different ways to expose an Ingress controller on Kubernetes, and we can't document every possible variation, so you will need to decide what method is best for your cluster.
-The example configuration uses a hostPort, which is suitable for use with an external load balancer in either self-hosted clusters or using a cloud provider.
+The example configuration uses a `hostPort`, which is suitable for use with an external load balancer in either self-hosted clusters or using a cloud provider.

 Building